gn1173471/TOS-lua/README.md

 #### CabinetCommas
 Format the silver values for the item listings in the market "sell" and "retrieve" tabs with thousands separators (commas) for readability. [preview](https://i.imgur.com/0jnNGxx.png)

-#### MinimapFogViewer
-Same thing as [Excrulon's map fog viewer](https://github.com/Excrulon/Tree-of-Savior-Lua-Mods/blob/master/addons/mapfogviewer/mapfogviewer.lua), but for the minimap.
-Credit for original code to Excrulon.
-Only works on minimap zoom setting x1.0.

 #### RemoveFPSCounter
 Hide the FPS counter.